ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 ## Show Me

 To enable React UI in the latest AG Grid release, set the grid property `reactUi=true`.
-Below is an example of the new React UI.
+You can do this in your own applications from v26 onwards.

 With `reactUi=true`, the grid renders cells using React, and all parent components of the cells are also written in React, all the way back to the client application.
 This means all the UI from your application down to the cells, including any provided React Cell Renderers, is all now 100% React.

-The example demonstrates grid features such as row sorting by clicking the headers with the rows moving smoothly to the new locations.
+The example below demonstrates grid features such as row sorting by clicking the headers with the rows moving smoothly to the new locations.
 The React UI is built on top of the existing AG Grid services, thus all features carry across.

 You may say _"Doesn't it look identical to before?"_, and you would be right, it is identical to before from an application users point of view.
 That's the point - it is supposed to work exactly as before.
 The difference is this time it is all rendered in React.